 A motorcyclist suffered a catalogue of physical injuries, but most serious long term was a head injury.

 The serious effects meant the rider lost the ability to continue with his career.
 He required adapted housing and might need long term care if he becomes wheelchair dependent.
 Add to this an acquired brain injury, and a simple vehicle turn had very serious consequences.
 The head injury was important even though the effects were subtle.
 Such injury can bring about a change in personality, a heightened level of aggression and less inhibition.
-Judgment is often an issue, and that has to be borne in mind when a large sum in compensation is won.
+The judgment of the injured person is often an issue and that has to be borne in mind when a large sum in compensation is won.

 Mark successfully settled this case using evidence from a range of doctors, employer, former employers, financial and pension advisers.

 The settlement allowed for interim payments to be made during the action to allow for the purchase of an appropriate home and the necessary adaptations, plus an adapted vehicle.